davidthewatson/davidthewatson.github.io/src/about/index.md

 Decades later I practice software as experiments in art and intuitive philosophy, like my <a href="https://www.quantamagazine.org/computer-scientist-donald-knuth-cant-stop-telling-stories-20200416/">heroes</a>.

+I like working across the entire spectrum of microcomputing to macrocomputing.

-My work can be thought of as a kind of postmodern retrocomputing, a tongue-in-cheek smirk at the fact that lightweight, minimal approaches scale well without much work.
+My work can be thought of as a kind of postmodern retrocomputing, a tongue-in-cheek smirk at the fact that *small pieces, loosely joined* scale well without much work.
 My work has spanned:

 * [APIs](https://xmlrpc.sourceforge.net/documentation.pdf) and  [Automation](https://www.broadcom.com/products/mainframe/product-portfolio/automation-point)
 * [Cancer](http://www.nomos.com/pdf/BN_MB_Corvus_MSF0003_R1_06142016.pdf) and [Diabetes](https://www.fastcompany.com/1279088/inside-maya-designs-innovation-boot-camps#:~:text=they%20craft%20glucose%20meters%20for%20diabetics)
 * [Design](https://www.fastcompany.com/1279088/inside-maya-designs-innovation-boot-camps) and [Startups](/cobind_retrospective.html)

-But nothing has influenced my work more than <a href="https://en.wikipedia.org/wiki/Michael_Stonebraker">Postgres</a>, <a href="https://en.wikipedia.org/wiki/Proxmox_Virtual_Environment">ProxMox</a>, and <a href="https://en.wikipedia.org/wiki/Guido_van_Rossum">Python</a>.
-All things that are good begin with the letter <strong>P</strong>.
+But nothing has influenced my work more than open source's 3 P's: <a href="https://en.wikipedia.org/wiki/Michael_Stonebraker">Postgres</a>, <a href="https://en.wikipedia.org/wiki/Proxmox_Virtual_Environment">ProxMox</a>, and <a href="https://en.wikipedia.org/wiki/Guido_van_Rossum">Python</a>.

 > It is software that gives form and purpose to a programmable machine, much as a sculptor shapes clay.
 Leonardo called music